hsf-training/hsf-training-ml-gpu-webpage/_episodes/01-introduction.md

 | [Keras](https://keras.io)      | &#10003; |  &#10003; |
 | [Caffe](https://caffe.berkeleyvision.org)      | &#10003; |  &#10003; |

 An important ML Python library that you may notice is missing from this list is [Scikit-Learn](https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support).
 Scikit-learn does not support GPU processing at the moment and there are currently no plans to implement support in the near future.
 Why is this?
-Well, GPU suport is primarily used for neural networks and deep learning, neither of which are key elements of the Scikit-learn library.
+Well, GPU support is primarily used for neural networks and deep learning, neither of which are key elements of the Scikit-learn library.

 # Why should I use a GPU for my ML code?